microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ch1024mp710/README.md

 <p align="left">
 <img  src="images/firmwarestructure.png"></p>

-**----Program the Main Core configure the secondary core pins and enables the Secondary Core.
-Program the Secondary Core separately to autonomously run the Motor Control Demo application.
-The Motor Control Demo application uses a push button to start or stop the motor and a potentiometer to vary the speed of the motor.----**

 This Motor Control Demo Application configures and uses peripherals like PWM, ADC, UART, etc. For more details, refer to Microchip Application note **AN1292, “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW),”** available on the [Microchip website.]((https://www.microchip.com/).)